 - and 3% in other activities.

-Physicians spend more time on records than for the patients who should be their priority.
+Physicians spend more time on records than on the patients who should be their priority.
 No wonder the patient satisfaction is going down and they are complaining about negligence and inattentive examination during the visits.
 For that reason only, they may go to a competitor’s clinic where they will have more attention and care.

 One of the aims of EHRs is to decrease the number of human errors.
 However, here we see that the risks are not diminished.
 On the contrary, the study conducted by MedStar Health’s National Center on Human Factors in Healthcare in three pediatric hospitals from 2012 to 2017 resulted in discovering 3,243 mistakes made in prescriptions due to EHR ‘usability issues’.
 The experiments showed that doctors should be very careful not to make a wrong click.
 For example, when in the emergency room a doctor orders some medicine and has to select from the drop-down menu with hundreds of options, just one inaccurate action, and selection of the wrong medicine or dosage can cause harm (or even death) to a patient.

 Medical institutions are all different and cannot be equalized in processes or in features.
 That’s why software that doesn't exactly fit the clinic’s working processes may lead to a total mess.